 - Fire departments that are for-profit departments (i.e., do not have specific nonprofit status or are not municipally based)

 - Auxiliaries, fire service organizations or associations fire marshals and hospitals

 - Dive teams and search and rescue teams, or any similar organizations that do not provide medical transport

-- When serving a jurisdiction of 20,000 residents or fewer, the applicant shall agree to make available non-federal funds in an amount equal to and not less than 5 percent of the grant awarded
+- Jurisdiction of less than 20,000 residents - Applicant must provide non-federal funds equal to and not less than 5% of the grant awarded.

 Recent FUNDED Articles

 Maximizing Technology-friendly Workforce Development Grants - Sponsored by Panasonic

 Funding Data-driven Workforce Development Projects - Sponsored by NetApp

 New Funding Opportunities for K-12 School Safety - Sponsored by NetApp

 You have not selected any grants to Add